karl-/athensworks.github.io/source/join/index.markdown

 ---

 We are looking for members who are doing interesting and creative work in Athens County.
 As long as you need a desk, a space, or a conference room to get your work done, you're a perfect fit.
 Of course, being smart, funny, intersting, and willing to work near others like yourself is strongly encouraged.
 If you have questions, stop by, or get in contact with us.
-Otherwise, see our rates below or [signup](https://docs.google.com/a/athensworks.com/spreadsheet/viewform?formkey=dGI4WUlFaE9nZ2xNUjZuVXNGMWlVSXc6MQ)!!
+Otherwise, see our rates below or [signup](https://docs.google.com/a/athensworks.com/spreadsheet/viewform?formkey=dGI4WUlFaE9nZ2xNUjZuVXNGMWlVSXc6MQ)!

 Amenities
 --------
-* Desk (near windows or interior spaces)
+* Desk space
 * Wi-fi
+* B/W Wireless Laser Printer
-* Coffee, provided by Ridge Runner Coffee
+* Local Fair- or Direct-trade Coffee, by Ridge Runner Coffee
 * Microwave
 * Refrigerator
-* Conference table
+* Conference room
-* Open space for stretching
+* Open space for movement/stretching

 Rate Table
 -----